xMinds events, resources, and memberships are always FREE

-Improving K-12 education for students on the autism spectrum in Montgomery County, MD
+Improving education for autistic students in Montgomery County, MD

 An xMinds Event

 Wednesday, May 19, 2021 @ 7:00 PM – 8:30 PM

 This program will be a look-back by four adult, autistic, self-advocates.
 They will discuss key ways in which teachers and families in their own lives may have misunderstood their needs in the areas of education, social life, and transition to employment.
 Their perspectives will offer valuable insights for parents and educators.

 Moderator: Scott Robertson, Ph.D, Founding Vice President of the Autistic Self Advocacy Network (ASAN).
 Since completing his PhD in information sciences and technology, Scott has co-conducted research studies on the lived experiences of autistic people.
 He has also served in roles in two branches of government to improve inclusion, self-determination, and opportunity for autistic people and other people with disabilities.
 In just the last year, Scott has received two new honors.
 He was inducted into the national Susan M. Daniels Disability Mentoring Hall of Fame and he received the Service to the Citizen Award from Dorris Consulting International.